funbox/optimizt/README.md

 # one image optimization
 optimizt path/to/picture.jpg

-# list of images optimization
+# list of images optimization losslessly
-optimizt path/to/picture.jpg path/to/another/picture.png
+optimizt --lossless path/to/picture.jpg path/to/another/picture.png

-# recursive images optimization in the passed directory
+# recursive WebP creation in the passed directory
-optimizt path/to/directory
+optimizt --webp path/to/directory

 # recursive JPEG optimization in the current directory
 optimizt `find . -type f -name '*.jpg'`
 ```

+## Integrations

-## Use it as External Tool in WebStorm
+### External Tool in WebStorm, PhpStorm, etc

-### How to add
+#### Add an External Tool

-Open _Preferences → Tools → External Tools_ and add the new toll with these options:
+Open _Preferences → Tools → External Tools_ and add a new tool with these options:

-- Name: `Optimize Images`
-- Description: `Image optimization tool`
-- Program: `path to the exec file`
+- Program: path to the exec file (usually simply `optimizt`)
-- Arguments: `$FilePath$`
+- Arguments: desired ones, but use `$FilePath$` to pass Optimizt the path of the selected file or directory
 - Working Directory: `$ContentRoot$`
-- Synchronize files after execution
+- Synchronize files after execution: ✔️

-- Open console for tool output
+Set other options at your discretion.
+For example:

 ![](images/ws_external-tools.png)

+As you see on the screenshot above, you may add several “external tools” with the different options passed.

 ### How to use